echoyang2014/ClearTrip-Automation-Selenium-WebDriver-TestNG-ANT-and-Java/README.md

 # ClearTrip-Automation-Using-Selenium

-This project is to write automated test script using Selenium WebDriver, TestNG, ANT to build an aumpmation framework for the website http://www.cleartrip.com
+This project is to write automated test scripts using Selenium WebDriver, TestNG, ANT to build an automation framework for the website http://www.cleartrip.com

 All test scripts are located under src/ folder